 Big C would have lost it were he on this trip, evidenced by the huge crane truck working on the tower itself.

 Monkey was a real ham talking with the people on the elevator and the security.
 He was also totally in awe of the clock - this was my favourite photo from the day.
-It's him looking up from the observation deck to see that the clock that he saw from the ground was right above his head.
-The whole gang in the Peace Tower had a big smile when they saw and heard his excitement.

 To wrap things up we took the bus home.